AliceSchuster/Udacity_Project_1/README.md

 ## Files

-The following project uses data from the Munich AirBnB dataset: http://insideairbnb.com/get-the-data.html
+This project uses data from the [Munich AirBnB dataset](http://insideairbnb.com/get-the-data.html)

 The analysis includes detailed listings data (download: listings.csv.gz) as well as detailed calendar data for listings (download: calendar.csv.gz).
 The unzipped data are stored in the Data folder of this project.